Appalachian League moving to collegiate, wood-bat league under MLB

 TRI-CITIES, Tenn.
 (WJHL) The future of the Tri-Cities’ own rookie-class professional baseball league has been uncertain for a long time, with Major League Baseball even threatening to cancel the league altogether amid months of negotiations.

-The Appalachian League is here to stay in the Tri-Cities as a new format for the league is being announced in a news conference with MLB and USA Baseball Tuesday, Sept.
-29 at noon.
+The Appalachian League is here to stay in the Tri-Cities as a new format for the league was announced in a news conference with MLB and USA Baseball on Tuesday, Sept.
+29.

 “That same feeling will come back again and baseball is baseball whoever is playing,” said Mahlon Luttrell the general manager of the Bristol Pirates.